 - By changing the ISO you can help yourself out in situations where due to poor light, you wouldn’t normally be able to use the aperture or time you want.

-In every situation there is more than one combination of exposure settings that gives a correct exposure.
-If you change one setting to help achieve your creative goals, you have to change one or both of the other settings to maintain a correct exposure.
+In every situation, there is more than one combination of exposure settings that gives correct exposure.
+If you change one setting to help achieve your creative goals, you have to change one or both of the other settings to maintain correct exposure.
 When you are using your camera’s semi-automatic modes, the camera is choosing some of these settings for you.
 When you are using its automatic mode, the camera is choosing all of them.

 Want to Learn More About Exposure?
 Read our other articles on this topic: